tshjustin/GCN-Benchmark/README.md

 ### PPI Data
-The PPI dataset consist of 56944 Nodes which represents proteins and and 818217 Edges that represents a molecular bond between each protein.
+The PPI dataset consist of 24 Graphs - Split into 20 Train , 2 Validation and 2 Test.
+Each Nodes represents proteins and edges  represents a molecular bond between each protein.
 Each node in the dataset is described by a 50-vector feauture that describes the protein.
-There are a total of 121 possible labels, and each node may be classified with multiple labels (Rather than 1)
+There are a total of 121 possible labels, and each node may be classified with multiple labels.

 ### Setting up Environment